s2k/limit_detectors/README.md

 * 2.1,
 * 2.1.1,

-as well as current version of JRuby and Rubinius.
+as well as current version of JRuby and Rubinius (2.2.10)

 ## Contributing